AntonioAlgaida/Vocals2Song/README.md

 ## Description:
 This project consists in the creation of music from a voice audio, using the implementation of Tensorflow pix2pix.
 It is approached as an inverse problem of separation of components in a song.
+The main idea is to use this network to create music, only by introducing voice.
+To do this, the network will be trained with a dataset with pairs of voices / mixures (voices + piano + guitar + bass + drums + ...).
 I have pre-processed the raw data (vocals and mixture pair dataset) in an image that contains encoded information provided by the spectrogram of the signals, which can be treated as a 2-D image to train the pix2pix model.

 ## Pix2Pix model: